jakearmijo/next-ArmijoPortfolio/blogposts/application-load-balanced-fargate-service-aws-cdk-ecs-pattern.md

 ## Using the **`ApplicationLoadBalancedFargateService`**

 To use the **`ApplicationLoadBalancedFargateService`** construct, you will need to have an AWS account and have the AWS CLI and AWS CDK installed.
-You will also need to have a Docker image for your application, which can be stored in a container registry like Amazon ECR (Elastic Container Registry).
+You will also need to have a Docker image for your application, which can be stored in a container registry like [Amazon ECR (Elastic Container Registry)](https://aws.amazon.com/ecr/) or [DockerHub](https://hub.docker.com/).

 ## Here's an example of how to use the **`ApplicationLoadBalancedFargateService`** in Python